National History Bee

 Note that beginning in 2026, students who are in 2nd Grade & Younger will compete in a separate age division at the National Championships.
 The number of playoff rounds for this age division may be one less than the other age divisions, as we expect it will have slightly fewer students.

-Beginning in 2026, students who choose to do so can compete in a separate Novice Classification for the National History Bee at the National Championships.
-Students in the Novice Division receive their own awards, though they are not eligible to make the playoffs of the main draw of the National History Bee National Championships or qualify for the International History Olympiad through it.
-The Novice Division is only open to students who fulfill the following criteria.
+Beginning in 2026, students who choose to do so can compete in a separate Novice Playoff Classification for the National History Bee at the National Championships.
+Students in the Novice Playoff Classification receive their own awards, though they are not eligible to make the playoffs of the main draw of the National History Bee National Championships or qualify for the International History Olympiad through it.
+The Novice Playoff Classification is only open to the top 10 students in each age division (i.e. 8th Grade, 7th Grade, 6th Grade, 5th Grade, 4th Grade, 3rd Grade, and 2nd Grade & Younger) who do not make the playoffs of the National History Bee National Championships who also fulfill the following criteria.
 Note that the Novice Classification is entirely optional; no students are obligated to compete in it:

-2. Students must not have competed in the National History Bee National Championships more than once
+1. Students must not have competed in the National History Bee National Championships more than once in the years 2023, 2024, and 2025.

 Registration for the National Championships is done on this page.
 Nationals weekend will also feature many other events, including the Opening Ceremonies, a Family Quiz Night, Universal Studios Night, Intro to Model United Nations, various talks and receptions, and the Jeopardy!
 Charity Games.
 A full schedule of the 2026 National Championships is available here.